J-DubApps/Blog/content/posts/2024/Working-With-or-For/Working-With-Julian.md

 understand the others' PoV.
 In doing so, I hope to remove fric:ons with debates & incorporate as much feedback into our team's work as possible.
-In discretionary moments I will provide my honest opinions; however, know that I speak authentically, and I practice *absolute candor* whenever direct and clear communication with colleagues is critical. <br />
+In discretionary moments I will provide my honest opinions; however, know that I speak authentically, and I practice *absolute candor* whenever direct and clear communication with colleagues and team leads is critical. <br />

 - I hope to be predictable.
 I'm a firm believer in being consistent in principles.
 In doing so, I hope our team & stakeholders would be less confused & can easily predict expecta:ons. <br />